tbernacchi/terraform/smaato_test/README.md

 ------------

 - A Google account;
+- A project on GCP;
-- A service-account key for a project (e.g: google-cloud-terraform-key.json);
+- A service-account key for credentials;
 - Terraform;

 Instructions